Use --proxy-server for the proxy host

 Rotation needs process boundaries

-Changing a string in memory does not guarantee a new exit.
-Chromium keeps connections alive.
-For strict per-task rotation, start a fresh browser with a fresh proxy assignment.
-For sticky sessions, keep the same browser open until the account flow is done.
+Swapping the proxy string in memory does not guarantee a new exit, because Chromium keeps connections alive and reuses them.
+For strict per-task rotation, start a fresh browser with a fresh proxy assignment, and for sticky sessions keep the same browser open until the account flow is done.
+On a Proxynade pool the sticky side lives in the username: the lifetime-<minutes> token sets the rotation window, so a login flow that needs half an hour on one exit would use lifetime-30.

-If you only need lower bandwidth, block obvious waste after the page loads correctly.
+If the goal is only lower bandwidth rather than a new exit, block the obvious waste once the page loads correctly.

 await page.setRequestInterception(true);